-- Active Membership – Physicians engaged in the practice of family medicine, (must meet residency training specifications).
+- Active membership: Physicians engaged in the practice of family medicine; they must meet residency training specifications.

-- Life Membership – Members who have continued membership for a minimum of twenty years and are either 70 years or older, or completely retired from practice (verification required).
+- Life membership: Members who have continued membership for a minimum of 25 years; have had at least five continuous years of membership prior to election to Life membership; and are either 70 years or older or completely retired from practice.
+Verification is required.

-- Resident Membership – Physicians in training in ACGME Accredited 3-yer family medicine residencies, AOA-approved rotating general or FM internships, or graduates immediately extending training or entering fellowships.
+- Resident membership: Physicians training in ACGME-accredited, three-year family medicine residencies; AOA-approved rotating general or family medicine internships; or graduates immediately extending training or entering fellowships.

-Visit AAFP Membership page for complete information on membership types and eligibility.
+Visit the AAFP membership page for complete information on membership types and eligibility.

 To learn more about rejoining or becoming reinstated as a member, please visit the AAFP site for more information.